thri5ha/thri5ha.github.io/_posts/2023-4-15-mind-tour.md

 *Enna irundhalum iPhone - iPhone tane..*
 My brain asking me *Idhelam thevaya Thrisha, camera kaaga ivalo selavu ah*.

 And again, [YOLO](#yolo) theory.
 I'm privileged to not pay any bills now, and definitely will be consumed and constrained by money matters later in life.
-My intuition just told me to go for it, and thanks to BF and my dear friend for making me push, I went for it.
+My intuition just told me to go for it, and thanks to my ever supportive BF and my dear friend for making me push, I went for it.
 I did disappoint few people asusual.

 I'm now owner of iPhone 13.
 And I bought it just on my birthday, I knew what I was doing, there was *one piece* of *baby pink colored iphone* and I grabbed it!
 It will be my secondary phone.
 I will carry around my android low budget phone with me always, it does what I need to do.
 To justify the expense, I need to hold on to the iPhone13 for atleast 7 years!
 HaHa let us see how it goes.